Cold Brew vs. Iced Coffee – Which One Is Better?

 The question is: why did our ancestors start heating coffee in the first place?
 Isn’t it strange that brewing coffee beans hot has been the standard way of brewing coffee?

 Well, the answer is simple.
-Heat is energy, and when we add heat to coffee it multiples everything about the brewing process.
+Heat is energy, and when we add heat to coffee it multiplies everything about the brewing process.
 More energy equals more chemical reaction.
 This is very useful for coffee, as it means we can brew in minutes as opposed to hours or days.

 Is Cold Brew Better than Iced Coffee?